astronomer/docs/astro/install-azure-hybrid.md

 - A CIDR block (RFC 1918 IP Space) no smaller than a `/19` range.
 This CIDR block can't overlap with any Azure VNet(s) that you will peer with later.
 The default CIDR range is `172.20.0.0/19`.
 - ResourceID, for example: `/subscriptions/<Subscription Id>/resourceGroups/myResourceGroupA/providers/Microsoft.Network/virtualNetworks/myVnetA`.
 You can find the resource ID in the Azure portal by following step 7 in [Create peering - Azure portal](https://docs.microsoft.com/en-us/azure/virtual-network/create-peering-different-subscriptions#portal).

-Additionally, ensure that your Azure AD user has at least one of the following role assignments:
+Additionally, ensure that your Microsoft Entra ID user has at least one of the following role assignments:

 -  Network Contributor: This permission is required for any VNet deployed through Resource Manager.
 -  Classic Network Contributor: This permission is required for any VNet deployed through the classic deployment model.